-Shaken baby syndrome — also known as abusive head trauma, shaken impact syndrome, inflicted head injury or whiplash shake syndrome — is a serious brain injury resulting from forcefully shaking an infant or toddler.
 Shaken baby syndrome destroys a child's brain cells and prevents his or her brain from getting enough oxygen.
 Shaken baby syndrome is a form of child abuse that can result in permanent brain damage or death.

 Shaken baby syndrome is preventable.
 Help is available for parents who are at risk of harming a child.
 Parents also can educate other caregivers about the dangers of shaken baby syndrome.

 - NINDS shaken baby syndrome information page.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/shakenbaby/shakenbaby.htm.
-Accessed Aug.
-5, 2011.
+Accessed Sept.
+11, 2014.

-- Christian C, et al. Epidemiology, mechanisms, and types of abusive head injury in infants and children. http://www.uptodate.com/home/index.html.
-Accessed Aug.
-1, 2011.
+- Christian C, et al. Child abuse: Epidemiology, mechanisms, and types of abusive head trauma in infants and children. http://www.uptodate.com/home.
+Accessed Sept.
+11, 2014.